18F/18f.gsa.gov/_posts/2023-09-20-18f-website-refresh.md

 excerpt: "A website redesign doesn't have to be a big project.
 By approaching it as a process of iteration, we launched a refreshed site in the span of several weeks."
 ---

-This summer, we decided to refresh the 18F website.
+This past summer, we decided to refresh the 18F website.
 Since the last big redesign four years ago, we’d made a few tweaks, but not any significant changes.
 So why now?

 The passage of time on its own isn’t a good reason to do a redesign.
 Changes in user or organizational needs should drive that choice.
 In our case, we realized the site no longer reflected our goals.
-Additionally, there was a small window of time between client projects, where a cascade of designers had capacity to ship aspects of the site.
+Additionally, some of our designers had windows of time to work on parts of the site between client projects.

 We also realized that we could use a small redesign to jumpstart an ongoing process of refinement, which we could pursue without disrupting other priority work.

 ## We set boundaries
 Our wish list of improvements spanned from ambitious to modest.
 We set aside those that would need a lot of research and discussion to settle on a solution.
 (For instance, we’d like to move the site to a new static site generator in the interest of sustainability.
-We decided it was out of scope for this refresh as it entails more labor for set-up and content migration.)
+We decided it was out of scope for this refresh as that would entail more labor for set-up and content migration.)

 We selected issues that were ready to move forward right away and that could be completed quickly or at a steady clip.

 ## We rallied our resources

-We figured out a process for coordinating a “tag team” of staff that organized operational work into small pieces, and then completed tasks in pockets of time between projects.
+We figured out a process for coordinating a “tag team” of staff to organize operational work into small pieces, which then completed tasks in pockets of time between projects.

 Two supervisors lead this work.
 They manage a backlog of issues in GitHub, collected from various sources.
 They also have standing meetings with leadership stakeholders.
 (That detail is important to this story as it meant work wasn't delayed waiting on reviews and approvals.)